How to Safely Compost Human Waste Recently updated !

 Additional Tips to Successfully Compost Human Waste

-You need two compost bins to compost human waste.
-Use one at a time.
+You might eventually need two compost bins to compost human waste, especially if you have a bigger family.
+In this case, use one at a time.
 When the first bin is full, start using the second bin.
 When the second bin is full, the first one should be ready for the plants.

 There are bins with two chambers.
 This is intriguing, but I have not tested them.
 I don’t know if the capacity of each side would be sufficient.

-You must never put composted human waste on edible plants, because of the small chance that dangerous bacteria is still present.
+You must never put composted human waste on edible plants, because of the small chance that dangerous bacteria are still present.
 Always use human waste compost on non-edible plants only, or bury it.

 Pee is Easy!

 It is extremely easy to deal with urine from a urine diverting toilet.
-You can just use it as fertilizer!
-Some people dilute it, others do not find dilution necessary.
+You can often just drain it into a French drain, or use it as fertilizer.
+Some people dilute urine prior to using as fertilizer, others do not find dilution necessary.

 You can download a wonderful guide to using urine as fertilizer from the Rich Earth Institute here.
 They have worked with numerous universities, public health regulators, the WHO and even the EPA to establish principles for using urine from a urine diverting toilet as fertilizer.
 The take away message from this guide is that, at the household level, urine is not a health risk, and can be used directly on plants without treatment.
 Sadly, many (most?) local governments are unaware of the facts around urine, and think it is somehow dangerous.
 Not true.
 Send them the guidelines.